elliebou/JCVS-nextstrain/README.md

 # JCV-nextstrain

-**This is the repository used to build the small and medium segments of Jamestown Canyon virus, and their resulting tanglegram**
+**This is the repository used to build the small segment of Jamestown Canyon virus.**

 ---